Te Hemo Ata Henare

 Te Hemo Ata Henare is a New Zealand Māori tohunga raranga (master weaver).

 Biography

-Henare learnt to weave when she was 12 years old.
+Henare's tribal affiliations are with Ngāti Kahu, Ngāti Hine and Te Whakatōhea.
+She learnt to weave when she was 12 years old.
 As an adult she became a teacher of weaving, and teaches at NorthTec polytechnic college in Northland.
 She holds a bachelor's degree and a master's degree in Māori visual arts from Massey University.

 Henare is deputy chair of Te Roopu Raranga Whatu o Aotearoa.

+She was married to Erima Henare (died 2015) and is the mother of politician Peeni Henare.